-Contact your health care provider if you have any symptoms of a urinary tract infection.
+Contact your health care provider if you have any signs or symptoms of a urinary tract infection.
 For example:

 To do Kegels, tighten your pelvic muscles as if you're stopping your stream of urine.
 Try it for five seconds at a time, four or five times in a row.
 Work up to keeping the muscles contracted for 10 seconds at a time, relaxing for 10 seconds between contractions.
 Aim for at least three sets of 10 repetitions a day.

 If you notice pain during bowel movements and feel swelling near your anus, you might have hemorrhoids — stretched and swollen veins in the anus or lower rectum.
 To ease any discomfort while the hemorrhoids heal, soak in a warm tub and apply chilled witch hazel pads to the affected area.
 Your health care provider might recommend a topical hemorrhoid medication as well.